andreadellacorte/andreadellacorte.github.io/_posts/currently-reading/2018-11-17-the-art-of-worldly-wisdom-1-50.md

 ### About the book

 Baltasar Gracián Y Morales (1601-1658) was born in Calatayud, Aragon, Spain.
-He desired to instruct princes and, consequently, his works display a certain deviousness and preoccupation with the exercise of power.
+His works aimed at instructing princes and, consequently, display a certain deviousness and preoccupation with the exercise of power.

-Out of his works, 300 aphorisms were extracted and published as "The Art of Worldly Wisdom", a manual for becoming wise "in the ways of the world".
+300 aphorisms were extracted from his works and published as "The Art of Worldly Wisdom", a manual for becoming wise "in the ways of the world".

 ### About this summary

-The book has a curious format: the maxims are numbered but have no chapters or organisation by topic, and, while this format makes the manual perfect for reading a few maxims at a time, it also makes the book challenging to use as a reference.
+The book has a curious format, the maxims are numbered and have a short title, but that's about it: there are no chapters and no organisation by topic.

-Let's say I want to reflect on my temperance, how do I find all the related maxims?
+In this format the manual is perfect for reading a few maxims at a time, but it also makes the book challenging to use as a reference.
+Let's say I want to reflect on a particular virtue, how do I find all the related maxims?

-To help exactly with questions like this I am sorting the maxims by their applicability and related graces, 50 maxims at the time.
+To help exactly with this kind of questions I am sorting the maxims into the best categories I could think of!
 This post covers the first 50 maxims.

 ### Reading the Maxims